-Examine Organizational Blind Spots With This New Gender Lens Tool!
+Examine Organizational Blind Spots With This Gender Lens Tool!

-FGE's steering committee presents the following tool for those looking to apply a gender analysis to their grantmaking practice: Starting the Conversation: Using a Gender Lens in Your Grantmaking.
+FGE's steering committee created this tool for those looking to apply a gender analysis to their grantmaking practice: Starting the Conversation: Using a Gender Lens in Your Grantmaking.
 It is a graphical representation of how to get a deeper conversation on gender started in any foundation.
 (Click here to view a large printable version).